-Once all forms for intent speaker requests are collected, one PRO and one CON intent speaker shall be determined by a random drawing for each proposal.
-The intent speakers will be announced at least three proposals prior to the presentation of the chosen proposal.
+Once all forms for intent speaker requests are collected, one PRO and one CON intent speaker shall be determined by a computer program for each proposal.
+The intent speakers will be posted on the app at least three proposals prior to the presentation of the chosen proposal.

-SCRIPT FOR CCE MUN DEBATE BY TUCKER COWDEN, MHMS
+SCRIPT FOR CCE MUN DEBATE

+BY TUCKER COWDEN, MHMS

-\Outside of this guide, consult additional TN YMCA CCE supplements and Robert's Rules of Order
+Outside of this guide, consult additional TN YMCA CCE supplements and Robert's Rules of Order

-\Script is written with the assumption of more than one patron for the resolution/bill.
+Script is written with the assumption of more than one patron for the resolution/bill.
 If there is only one presenting patron, change statements to the singular (i.e. "Does the Patron" instead of "Do the Patrons").